-The SEPP 70 has been consolidated into the Housing SEPP of the NSW Govt Dept of Planning, Industry and Environment (DPIE).
+The SEPP 70 has been consolidated into the Housing SEPP of the NSW Dept of Planning and Environment (DPE).

 The SEPP aims to better encourage home owners, social housing providers and developers to invest and create new affordable rental housing to meet the needs of our growing population and existing residents.

 - encourages partnerships between private and not-for-profit housing providers,